FAQ - Instrument mics

 My Guitar Mic B seems too low-level.

 The Guitar Mic B should be used with an active direct box, not a passive one.
 If the active DI is battery powered, it might produce a weak signal compared to being phantom powered.
-The Guitar Mic B also connects to an instrument input of an instrument amp or audio interface, not to an XLR mic input.
+The Guitar Mic B also can connect to an instrument input of an instrument amp or audio interface, not to an XLR mic input.

 The mic makes my instrument sound hollow or wobbly.